 Burst fractures with retropulsion in the canal are different than a true compression fracture.
 Inline cervical traction can often reduce burst fractures and decrease bony retropulsion in the canal.
 These fractures are often unstable and often associated with neurologic symptoms, and most of the time, require surgical fixation.
 Burst fractures with retropulsion and flexion-type teardrop fractures often get treated with an anterior corpectomy, bone grafting, and plating.
 This procedure may require a posterior approach depending on the number of levels involved and the integrity of the DLC.

 A timely closed reduction of facet dislocations with cervical traction is appropriate in an awake and alert patient who can undergo serial neurologic exams during the reduction.
-Unilateral facet dislocations may be locked and difficult to successfully perform a closed reduction on with traction alone.
+Unilateral facet dislocations may be locked and difficult to successfully perform a closed reduction with traction alone.
 While a closed reduction with traction of bilateral facet dislocations is usually easier to reduce, they are often very unstable and require surgical fixation to maintain reduction.
-Closed reduction with cervical tong traction begins with 10 to 15 pounds.
-The recommendation is then to add 5 to 10 pounds for each level of injury, for example for a dislocation at C5, an initial 10 to 15 pounds is placed and then an additional 25 to 50 pounds is added incrementally, done with serial neurologic exams.
+Closed reduction with cervical tong traction begins with 10 to 15 pounds (2 - 4.5 kg).
+The recommendation is then to add 5 to 10 pounds (2 - 4.5 kg) for each level of injury, for example for a dislocation at C5, an initial 10 to 15 pounds is placed, and then an additional 25 to 50 pounds (2 - 4.5 kg) is added incrementally, done with serial neurologic exams.
 If a patient is obtunded or not able to cooperate with serial neurologic exams, an MRI is necessary before attempts at closed reduction and operative fixation.
 An anterior discectomy can be utilized to help remove a herniated cervical disc but also the gain reduction of a dislocated facet.
 Once reduced, the surgeon can perform a fusion.
 Again, based on the injury extent, this may need to be combined with a posterior approach.

 When caring for a patient with AS, upon initial evaluation, they may not have a neurologic deficit.
 However, they require monitoring.
 Seemingly small fractures can lead to progressive neurologic deterioration in these patients.
 These seemingly small fractures are unstable due to the long lever arm of the fused spine and often require surgical stabilization with longer constructs and possibly evacuation of epidural hematomas.
 These fractures can be approached anteriorly, posteriorly, or in a combined anterior-posterior approach, which is mostly a function of the fracture pattern as well as patient factors, such as a chin on chest deformity that interferes with an anterior approach.